lubuntu-team/manual/source/D/upgrading.rst

     sudo do-release-upgrade

 You may be prompted "No new release found", if so follow this step, else skip it.
-Go into software sources and change :guilabel:`Show new distrubtion releases` and select Normal releases.
+Go into software sources by :menuselection:`Prefrences --> Software Sources` and change :guilabel:`Show new distrubtion releases` and select :menuselection:`Normal Releases`.

 After the installation, reboot into the newly upgraded system.